Krishnannamboothiri2003/EDA_Crime_Project/README.md

 5) City               : Crime occured City
 6) Crime Code         : Unique number based code of each crime done
 7) Crime Description  : How the Crime has done

+In this project, we will try to give answers to a set of questions that may be relevant when analyzing crime datas: